miRackModular/ImpromptuModular/README.md

 * C4-D5# (or other note intervals): CV levels corresponding to the note voltages are mapped to the 1 to N sequence numbers;
 * Trig-Incr: the input is trigger sensitive and moves to the next sequence number every time a trigger is received.
 A reset can be used to move back to the first sequence.

-When Run is activated, the sequencer automatically starts playing in the current step position, provided **Reset on Run** is not checked in the right-click menu; sequencers will start at the first step when this option is checked.
 All edge sensitive inputs have a threshold of 1V.
 In all sequencers, the duration of the gates normally corresponds to the pulse width (high time) of the clock signal.
 When sequencers offer an **Advanced gate mode** and this mode is activated, the pulse width of the clock signal has no effect on the sequencer.

+### On resets, clocks and run states... <a id="clk_rst_run"></a>

+Impromptu sequencers implement two particular mechanisms related to resets and clocks in order to ensure proper reset behavior.

+* **1ms-clock-ignore-on-reset**: A rising edge on the reset inputs repositions all play heads to the start of their respective sequences or songs.
+However, when such a reset also resets the clock module, a rising edge can sometimes be produced on the sequencer's clock input.
+Because of routing delays though other modules (ex.: separate clock dividers), this clock edge can sometimes arrive at the sequencer *after* the reset signal.
+In order to not count this clock as a true clock event, which would effectively skip the first step in the sequencer, all incoming [clock edges are ignored during 1ms after the reset](https://vcvrack.com/manual/VoltageStandards.html#timing) was received.

+* **Gate retriggering on reset**: When resetting a running clock that is driving a sequencer, particularly when the pulse width of the clock is non-negligible in length, pressing the reset while the gate and clock are high can lead to a continuous gate, thereby not triggering a drum module for example.
+Therefore, all gate outputs are forced low during 1ms after reset, to ensure any trigger sensitive targets are effectively triggered.
+In order for this to function properly, the incoming clock pulses should be at least 2ms in duration.

+For sequencers with Run inputs/buttons, when Run is turned on, a sequencer automatically continues playing in the current step position, provided **Reset on Run** is not checked in the right-click menu.